ekrist1/request.js/README.md

 ### authenticationURL

-Returns the value contained in the `WWW-Authenticate` header.
+Returns the value contained in the `Login-url` header.

 ### contentType